 This will be Mozena’s second launch of a national advocacy organization.
 In the 1990s, he co-founded the Coalition Against Unsolicited Commercial Email (CAUCE), a grassroots organization advocating for policy tools to fight the growing problem of junk “spam” email for consumers.
 As CAUCE’s primary media contact, he was quoted in the Wall Street Journal, The New York Times, Newsweek, Wired, NPR, PBS, CNN, CNBC, MSNBC, CBS Radio, Fox News Channel, BBC and more than 100 other media outlets.

-He is a graduate of the Atlas Network’s Think Tank Leadership Training, participates in its Leadership Academy and holds an accreditation in public relations from the Public Relations Society of America.
+He is a graduate of the Atlas Network’s Atlas Leadership Academy, including its Think Tank Leadership Training program, and holds an accreditation in public relations from the Public Relations Society of America.